-There are many fantastic Qawwali albums and singles out there to choose from; here are some of the best traditional Qawwali as well as some exciting fusions suggested by Songlines magazine in their recent Jan/Feb edition:
+There are many fantastic Qawwali albums and singles out there to choose from; here are some of the best traditional Qawwali as well as some exciting fusions suggested by Songlines magazine:

 01: Faiz Ali Faiz – Your Love Makes Me Dance